-- Social distancing signage must be placed at entrances, lobbies, and other public areas. - Utilize highly visible messages in the American Job Center to communicate expectations to those who may feel ill.
-Examples include: - "In our effort to keep everyone healthy, if you are not feeling well or are experiencing any cold or flu-like symptoms, we kindly ask that you excuse yourself from this session.
+- Social distancing signage must be placed at entrances, lobbies, and other public areas.
+Industry specific posters and signage can be accessed through Phase 3 & 4 Guidelines. - ➤ Utilize highly visible messages in the American Job Center to communicate expectations to those who may feel ill.
+Examples include: - o "In our effort to keep everyone healthy, if you are not feeling well or are experiencing any cold or flu-like symptoms, we kindly ask that you excuse yourself from this session.
 This will not affect your program requirements or continued participation in the program.
 Someone from our team will contact you to be rescheduled."